 - Work with a third-party logistics provider (3PL).

 Initially, many businesses shy away from option (3) because of the significant upfront costs.
 However, in the long run, the third option cuts back your expenses and optimizes your fulfillment process.

 With option 1, the costs of hiring specialized personnel add up.
 Moreover, as your brand continues to grow, you might have to hire even more employees to keep up with the demand.

 On the other hand, option 2 puts you at risk of heightened expenses due to inexperienced team members and more mistakes.
 An inexperienced team translates to delays and incorrect orders.

-An audit of your management processes identifies problems in your management processes that you can improve to streamline inventory processes.
+An audit of your management processes identifies problems that you can improve to streamline inventory processes.